To ensure the future generations of the Onzole River are educated, empowered, and equipped, to keep leading their communities toward positive change.

 The second account is that a group of enslaved Africans working in the mines of Colombia escaped and travelled through the hilly and wild rainforest until they came across several river routes where they eventually settled and developed communities.
 These previous generations of Afro-Ecuadorians, whose descendants now inhabit the majority of the province, experienced unimaginable hardships and loss; it is out of their determination that thousands of Afro-Ecuadorians now proudly call Esmeraldas their home.

 Identity politics and national recognition continues to be a struggle for those living along the Onzole River, and Esmeraldas at large.
-Many of my Afro-Ecuadorian friends have sat with me, recounting the horrible racial slurs that have been uttered at them from white-mestizo Ecuadorians.
+Many of our Afro-Ecuadorian friends have sat with us, recounting the horrible racial slurs that have been uttered at them from white-mestizo Ecuadorians.
 Their very own countrymen continue to deny them basic human rights or even space to exist within the national identity.

 For most people along the rivers, leaving home and travelling to the city let alone any other part of Ecuador is a journey marked by encounters with overt and systemic racism and marginalization due to race and class hierarchies.